 Strop Shoppe’s Special Edition line have tallow and non-tallow versions in shaving soaps in a number of different, interesting scents.
 The non-tallow versions are still very good but the tallow versions are exceptionally conditioning and moisturizing to the skin.
 Prices are a bit on the high side but in-line with other quality tallow shaving soap.
 They also offer samples in some cases.

 RazoRock is another artisan shaving soap that deserves a look from “cream guys.”
-I find their “La Famiglia” line of hard shaving soaps in particular to be excellent performers with easy, generous lathers.
+I find their line of shaving soaps to be excellent performers with easy, generous lathers.
 And the price-point isn’t too bad either.
-Their new “King of the Castle” line looks very promising too, at an exceptional price-point.

 5. DR Harris